rsms/estrella/README.md

 ### Watching arbitrary files for changes

-estrella comes with files scanner and watcher functions, making it easy to work with other source files not handled by esbuild.
+estrella comes with functions for scanning and watching any files or directories for changes, making it easy to work with other source files not handled by esbuild.
 Like for example CSS or code generation.

 Example build script:

 ```js
 #!/usr/bin/env node